My mother was a test tube My father was a knife...

 Truth Serum: When Friday is captured by Boss' enemies, they use a truth drug on her to make her spill the beans about her mission.
 This annoys her because she's already told them everything she knows.

 What Measure Is a Non-Human?: Effectively discussed when Ian Tormey (the ballistic shuttle pilot) discusses proposals to engineer Living Artifact pilots to replace humans.
-The conclusion he reaches is that the risk of obviously non-human beings becoming too alienated from humanity to be responsible for the lives of humans is too high.
+The conclusion he reaches is that the risk of obviously non-human beings becoming too alienated from humanity to be responsible for the lives of humans is too high - and Friday agrees.

 You Have Outlived Your Usefulness: Friday deduces that, since her employers tricked her into being implanted with an embryo rather than transporting it in stasis in her belly-button compartment, she will be conveniently killed at the conclusion of her mission.
 Nor can she spill the beans because the ship's captain would already be in on the scam, and she can't bring herself to abort the baby.
 So she decides to Take a Third Option by jumping ship.